-With regard to credit reports, how does one deal with creditors trying to collect on debt that they bought from another creditor?
+With regard to credit reports, how does one handle creditors attempting to collect on debt that they bought from another creditor?
 For example, you had credit card debt that went into default.
-After some years, the debt was bought by another firm that is trying to collect.
+After some years, the debt was bought by another company that is trying to collect.
 And the pattern continues and the practice doesn’t seem fair from a credit reporting practice.
-I had believed that the original debt would be removed from the report if seven years had passed.
-I live in the state of Texas.
+I had thought that the original debt would be removed from the report if 7 years had passed.
+I live in Texas.
 A similar question that I have is regarding car repossessions that resulted in the collectors being issued judgments to collect.
 The repossessed car loan accounts have been sold in the same manner described above for credit cards.

-The collection account is a reincarnation of the original debt that is long since dead but not forgotten.
-It has probably been sold numerous times.
+The collection account is a reincarnation of the original debt, which is long since dead but not forgotten.
+It has probably been sold many times.
 However, the original debt plus fees and interest are what’s being collected.
-Therefore, the new collection account is still subject to the seven-year date of the original account, regardless of when the collector bought the debt.
+Therefore, the new collection account is still subject to the 7-year date of the original account, regardless of when the collector bought the debt.
 Whether by design or a lack of fastidiousness, my experience is that players in the secondary debt market are less tidy in their credit reporting habits than original creditors.
 It’s lucky for you that credit reporting agencies don’t like untidy credit reporters any more than a Texas ranger likes a rattlesnake.

-Judgments, however, are a horse of a different color when it comes to credit reports.
-Civil judgments related to credit accounts, such as defaulted car loans, are recorded in the public record section of your credit report.
-Judgments must be removed from your report after seven years, but from the date of the judgment not the date of first delinquency of the account.
-So, each time a collector is granted a judgment to collect a debt, the judgment will appear on your credit report and will remain for seven years from the date of the judgment.
+Judgments, however, are a different story when it comes to credit reports.
+Civil judgments related to credit accounts, such as defaulted auto loans, are recorded in the public record section of your credit report.
+Judgments must be removed from your report after 7 years, but from the date of the judgment, not the date of first delinquency of the account.
+So, each time a collector is granted a judgment to collect a debt, the judgment will appear on your credit report and will remain for 7 years from the date of the judgment.

-Any credit accounts related to the car loan from original creditors or collectors that are reported on your credit report must be removed seven years from the date of first continuous delinquency.
+Any credit accounts related to the car loan from original creditors or collectors that are reported on your credit report must be removed 7 years from the date of the first continuous delinquency.